Rezwan66/explore-nest-client/README.md

 # Explore Nest

 Explore Nest is an online tourist guide platform that provides comprehensive information and resources for travelers seeking guidance on popular destinations and booking a tour package.
+There is also a dashboard for logged in users to manage different roles such as Tourists, Tour Guides, and Admin.

 ### Technologies Used